FoxiooOfficial/FoxiooShaderPack/README.md

    - Target: **Build 296.9**

 - Work is underway in the main branch on a new release, which will be available for Fusion build 297; many effects will no longer be compatible with older FSP and Fusion releases
-- To see the status of current projects, [see here](https://docs.google.com/spreadsheets/d/1Hi4x6_KkSALKNBGlI7o5nedaDbxZCzKNTvstQVtvas4/edit?usp=sharing)
+- To see the current progress, [see here](https://docs.google.com/spreadsheets/d/1Hi4x6_KkSALKNBGlI7o5nedaDbxZCzKNTvstQVtvas4/edit?usp=sharing)
 - **Please download effects from the [releases](https://github.com/FoxiooOfficial/FoxiooShaderPack/releases/), not from "Download ZIP"**

 **Effect Categories:**